abhra26/Traffic_signals_classification/README.md

 Computer vision trains machines to perform these functions, but it has to do it in much less time with cameras, data and algorithms rather than retinas, optic nerves and a visual cortex.
 Because a system trained to inspect products or watch a production asset can analyze thousands of products or processes a minute, noticing imperceptible defects or issues, it can quickly surpass human capabilities.

-Here a Convulational Neural Network(CNN) has been made to predict which type of traffic signal is the given image showing to a decent accuracy(around 86%).
+Here a Convulational Neural Network(CNN) has been made to predict the type of traffic sign(s) the given image shows to a decent accuracy(around 86%).
 I have here utilized the architechture of VGG19 model(from tensorflow keras).
 All images used to train the model are of .jpg or of .png format.
 These images have been convered into a 224 X 224 X 3 numpy array and fed into the model as input.

 OUTPUT FORMAT: we obtain an array for each image fed to the model.
 Each such array contains probabilities of the image being the respective traffic sign.